 - A Letter of Recommendation from a professor

 Please note that fellowship committee members are not eligible to write letters of recommendation.
-The committee members are listed on the fellowships website.
+The committee members will be listed on the fellowships website as soon as they are announced.

 Note to recommenders: please draft letters of recommendation on Notre Dame letterhead and address the letter to the “Thomas L. Shaffer & Bank of America Foundation Fellowship Committee.”
 Please send all letters of recommendation to Katelynn McBride Barbosa.